StackVista/stackstate-docs/stackpacks/integrations/traefik.md

 ### Installation

 The StackState Traefik integration is included in the [Agent V2 StackPack](agent.md).
-Currently, this integration supports tracing of Traefik requests using the Datadog tracing backend supported by Traefik.
+Currently, this integration supports tracing of Traefik requests using the Datadog tracing back end supported by Traefik.

 ### Configuration